 Resilience and Emotional Wellbeing at the heart of Healthy Schools

-Healthy Schools work is linked to local and national health priorities as these are the areas where we feel we can have the most impact on children and young people's health and wellbeing.
-In addition, they provide a link to the Government's public health outcomes framework and the wider public health and wellbeing agenda in Cornwall.
+Cornwall Healthy Schools work is linked to local and national health priorities as these are the areas where we feel we can have the most impact on children and young people's health and wellbeing.
+In addition, they provide a link to the Government's Public Health Outcomes Framework and the wider Wellbeing and Public Health agenda in Cornwall.

 We can support you around

-Until recently, most people led lives that kept them at a healthy weight.
-Pupils walked/cycled to and from school every day, played out for hours on end.
+There was a time when most people led lives that kept them at a healthy weight.
+Pupils walked or cycled to and from school every day and played out for hours on end outside of that time.
 Meals were home-cooked and there was always a vegetable on the plate.
-Eating ‘junk food’ was rare and snacks /sugary soft drinks.
+Eating ‘junk food’ was rare as were sugary soft drinks and snacks.

 Today, our children experience a very different lifestyle.
-Walking to school has become the school run.
-‘Screen time’ has mostly replaced physical activity, especially ‘playing out’.
+Walking to school isn't always possible, particularly in our rural communities.
+‘Screen time’ often replaces physical activity, especially ‘playing out’.
 Parents are busier than ever and families eat fewer home-cooked meals and often lack skills and confidence to cook from scratch.
 Fast food and snacking between meals is now common.
-As a result we have become increasingly overweight as a nation with implications for our health and our health services.
-The National Child Measurement Programme (NCMP) shows that in Cornwall in 2012 -13:
+Partly as a result, we have become increasingly overweight as a nation with implications for our health and our health services.
+The National Child Measurement Programme (NCMP) shows that in Cornwall in 2016 - 17:

 At the same time, the percentage of adults aged 18+ in Cornwall who are classified as overweight or obese is 64.3%.

 Happy, healthy children do better in school but they need happy, healthy staff to help them thrive.
 Staff wellbeing is a major concern for schools and we are proud to support this.
 Take a look at our Staff Wellbeing page for more information about our free training for school staff, alongside other signposting and support.